zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 Before you add and manage certificates with the NGINX One Console make sure:

 - You have access to the NGINX One Console
-- You have access through the F5 Distributed Cloud role, as described in the [Authentication]({{< relref "../../api/authentication.md" >}}) guide, to create and manage SSL/TLS certificates
+- You have access through the F5 Distributed Cloud role, as described in the [Authentication]({{< relref "../../api/authentication.md" >}}) guide, to manage SSL/TLS certificates
+  - You have the `f5xc-nginx-one-user` role for your account
 - Your SSL/TLS certificates and keys match

 ### SSL/TLS certificates and more

 NGINX One Console supports certificates for access to repositories.
-You may need a copy of these files to upload them to NGINX One Console.
+You may need a copy of these files from your Certificate Authority (CA)  to upload them to NGINX One Console:
-If you have an NGINX subscription, log in to https://my.f5.com/.
-From there, you can download the following files:

-- SSL Certificate (with a `.crt` file extension)
-- Private Key (with a `.key` file extension)

-Alternatively, if you have your own certificates from a Certificate Authority (CA), you can use:

 - SSL Certificate (with a `.cer` or `.pem` file extension)
 - Privacy certificate (with a `.pem` file extension)

 The NGINX One Console allows you to upload these certificates as text and as files.
+You can also upload your own certificate files (with .crt and .key file extensions).

 Make sure your certificates, keys, and pem files are encrypted to one of the following standards: